kongware/ftor/README.md

 append(xs) (ys); // [1, 2, 3, 4]
 ```
-Please note that the type of an empty typed array is polymiorphic: `[a]`.
+Please note that the type of an empty typed array is polymorphic: `[a]`.

 ### Homogeneous